Skip to main content

 Root-level

 In a polyrepo, the root tsconfig.json is typically the only configuration file, as it defines common compiler options, and includes files to typecheck.
-In a monorepo, these responsibilites are now split across multiple configuration files.
+In a monorepo, these responsibilities are now split across multiple configuration files.

 tsconfig.json